jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 followed by the email address
 with which you signed in and
-your mobile phone number which one you subscribe to the ASM.
+your mobile phone number which one you subscribe to the ARM.
 Remember your privileges are
 attached to this email address.

 Differences in access
-privileges are managed depending on your role on the ASM, which is also shown on this menu.
+privileges are managed depending on your role on the ARM, which is also shown on this menu.
 You can find out
 more about roles